bhdang95/481_Project/README.md

-# A simple Python Script that uses a pre-trained Caffee Model to Predict Age and Gender.
+# Facial Recognition with Age and Gender Prediction

 Requirements
 -----------